brevzin/cpp_proposals/md/deducing-this.md

 not_fn(fun{})();         // error
 ```

-Here, there is only one overload with everything deduced together, with either `Self = fun` or `Self = poison` as appropriate.
+Here, there is only one overload with everything deduced together.
+The first example now works correctly. `Self` gets deduced as `call_wrapper<unfriendly>`, and the one `operator()` will only consider `unfriendly`'s non-`const` call operator.
+The `const` one is simply never considered, so does not have an opportunity to cause problems.
+The call works.

+The second example now fails correctly.
+Previously, we had four candidates: the two non-`const` ones were removed from the overload set due to `fun`'s non-`const` call operator being `delete`d, and the two `const` ones which were viable.
+But now, we only have one candidate. `Self` gets deduced as `call_wrapper<fun>`, which requires `fun`'s non-`const` call operator to be well-formed.
+Since it is not, the call is an error.
+There is no opportunity for fallback since there is only one overload ever considered.

 As a result, this singular overload then has precisely the desired behavior: working, for `unfriendly`, and not working, for `fun`.

 # Acknowledgements